 WHO DO I CONTACT IF I HAVE AN ISSUE?

 TeePublic!
-Beyond receiving an email to say that someone has purchased one of my shirts I receive no information, not even a customer's name, so I am unable to assist with any problem that may occur.
-They have a contact page here or you can email them directly at email@example.com
+Beyond receiving an email to say that someone has purchased one of my shirts I receive no information, not even a customer's name, so I am unable to assist with any issue that may occur.
+They have a contact page here or you can email them directly at firstname.lastname@example.org

 For information on changing an order please go here.